-At the end of June, the City of Saline approved a resolution in support of amending the Elliott-Larsen Civil Rights Act to include sexual orientation and gender identity.
-We are very excited to have Saline standing up for fairness and equality for everyone, including gay and transgender people.
+Last night, the City of Marquette became the first city in the UP to pass a resolution in support of amending the Elliott-Larsen Civil Rights Act to include sexual orientation and gender identity.
+We are excited to see Marquette standing up in favor of fairness and equality for all people, including gay and transgender people.

 Last night, the Sterling Heights City Council voted 7-0 in support of a nondiscrimination ordinance that protects all people, including gay and transgender people, from discrimination in housing, employment, and public accommodations.
 Sterling Heights is the fourth largest city in Michigan, so this is a huge win for the State of Michigan.
 Congratulations Sterling Heights on becoming the 36th municipality to protect all of its people.

 Last night, Canton Township voted 6-1 in support of a nondiscrimination ordinance that protects all people, including gay and transgender people, from discrimination in housing, employment, and public accommodations.
 Congratulations Canton on becoming the 35th municipality in Michigan to protect all of its citizens.

 On April 21st, 2014, the Adrian City Commission approved a nondiscrimination ordinance that ensures that all people in Adrian are treated fairly and equally, including gay and transgender people.

 Lathrup Village becomes 32nd municipality in Michigan to modernize their Non-discrimination Ordinance

 February 25, 2014 —Last night the Lathrup City Council voted unanimously to modernize their non-discrimination ordinance to include sexual orientation and gender identity, making them the 32nd municipality in Michigan to do so.